spaceml-org/GIBS-Downloader/README.md

 ## Usage
 ### Positional Arguments
 There are four required positional arguments which are as follows:
 `start-date`, `end-date`, `bottom-left-coords`, `top-right-coords`.
 The first two arguments establish a range of dates to download the images, and the last two arguments form the bottom left and top right coordinates of the desired rectangular region to be downloaded.
-Note that the bottom left and top right coordinate pairs should be entered as `latitude,longitude`, separated by a comma with no space.
+Note that the bottom left and top right coordinate pairs should be entered as `"latitude, longitude"`, in quotations.

 ### Optional Parameters
 As well as the required positional arguments, the GIBSDownloader also offers some optional parameters for increased customizability.